zhouyizirui/ZooKeeper/README.md

 ## For ios users

-Open proj.ios, double click the .xcodeproj, then run it.
+1. Open proj.ios
+2. Double click the .xcodeproj
+3. Run the project in Xcode
+4. That's it

 ## For Android users

+1. Open proj.android
-Open proj.android, follow the steps in README step by step, then you will get it work.
+2. Follow the steps in README step by step
+3. Get it work.

 ## The Game